Paired kidney exchange offers hope to minority patients waiting for transplants

 As I stated earlier, kidney transplant is a life-changing therapy for patients with end stage renal disease, so we must do everything we can to get these patients who are on the transplant list transplanted.

 Dr. Melancon is the director of the GW Transplant Institute and a professor of surgery at The George Washington University Hospital.
-He will present a free webinar on paired donation and increasing minority transplants in the American Kidney Fund’s monthly webinar series on Friday, December 9 at 1 p.m.
-EST. You can register for Dr. Melancon’s webinar on the AKF website.
+He presented a free webinar on paired donation and increasing minority transplants in the American Kidney Fund’s monthly webinar series.
+View it on the AKF website.